kilip/api-template/README.md

 # reboot
 ====
-The command center application for my homelab.
+The command center application for my Homelab.